googleapis/cloud-debug-nodejs/README.md

 with the longest matching path suffix.
 If a unique match is found, that file will be used to set the snapshot.

-## Firebase Realtime Database backend
+## Snapshot Debugger - Firebase Realtime Database Backend

-The Cloud Debugger API is deprecated and will be turned down in May 2023.

-You can use Firebase Realtime Database for data persistence as an alternative.

-### Enabling the agent
+This functionality is available for release 7.2.1 onward of this agent and provides support for the Snapshot Debugger, which is being provided as a replacement for the deprecated Cloud Debugger service.

 To enable the agent, add the following at the top of your app's main script or entry point: